Innocenzo Ciocchi Del Monte: Death and burial

-Innocenzo died in Rome on 2 November 1577 and was buried within a few hours, in complete anonymity, beneath an unmarked slab in the Del Monte family chapel at the church of San Pietro in Montorio, Rome.
-"His burial was unattended.
+Innocenzo died in Rome on 2 November 1577 and was buried within a few hours—beneath an unmarked slab in the Ciocchi del Monte family chapel at the church of San Pietro in Montorio, Rome.
+According to his biographer Burkle-Young, Cardinal Innocenzo del Monte's "burial was unattended.
 There was no commemoration of his cardinalate, and no prayers for the repose of his soul.
 Shunned and ignored in life, he was forgotten in death."